shoryukenpizza/WrathCombo/docs/Retargeting.md

 - If the `action` being Retargeted is NOT the same as the Replaced Action (not plural) of the combo.

-If your combo replaces multiple actions, they all need provided.\
+If your combo replaces multiple actions, they all need to be provided.\
 If your combo replaces an action, and it is not the same as the action being Retargeted, it needs to be provided.